 Whether you are curbing your coffee consumption because of health issues or you simply want to save money on your daily habit, it can be quite the challenge.
 Cutting your caffeine intake cold turkey can cause withdrawal symptoms including fatigue, headaches, difficulty focusing on tasks, and general irritability.

 The good news is that these withdrawal symptoms typically only last for a few days.
-Here are a few ways that you can help ease the transition with cutting off your daily caffeine intake:
+Here are a few ways that you can help ease the transition by cutting off your daily caffeine intake:

 Try Baby Steps

-If you’ve been consuming boatloads of caffeine on a daily basis for a number of years, it can be hard to quit cold turkey.
+If you’ve been consuming boatloads of caffeine daily for a number of years, it can be hard to quit cold turkey.
 You may find it easier to reduce your caffeine intake in phases.
 For example, if you’ve been drinking a full cup of coffee every morning, consider drinking half a cup every morning for one or two weeks.
 The next week, consider cutting this amount in half again.

 Switching to decaf coffee is another great way to ease the transition.
 Decaf coffee tastes the same as caffeinated coffee, except it leaves you without the extra pep in your step.
 If this is too much, consider making half of your coffee caffeinated and the other half decaf and phase it out week by week.